 The Golf R turned from a flat-footed heavyweight to a dynamic and spritely hot hatchback.
 It’s brilliant, but not the best hot Golf of its generation

-On paper, what is essentially a Golf GTI with more power and four-wheel drive doesn’t sound all that exciting yet, in the R, VW has made a genuinely rapid car with that rare knack of feeling totally secure and, at the same time, fantastically biddable, as if it were always working out the best way to extract the most pace from any given input on any given road.
+The Golf R is on paper essentially just a Golf GTI with more power and four-wheel drive, but contrary to that simplistic explanation, VW has in fact created a genuinely rapid all-weather hot hatchback with that rare knack of feeling totally secure and, at the same time, fantastically biddable.
+It’s a talent that is unique in the Golf 7 R, as if it were always working out the best way to extract the most pace from any given input on any given road.

-Think of it as a Golf GTI with a reprogrammed ability map that comes into its own beyond 8/10ths, where the less powerful front-drive car would be starting to get distinctly ragged, and you’ll have a fair idea of the Golf R’s exceptional skill set.
+Think of it as a Golf GTI with a reprogrammed ability map that comes into its own beyond 8/10ths, where the less powerful front-drive car would be starting to get distinctly ragged, the Golf just inhales and keeps on pushing, using all of the ability engineered into its chassis.

 Volkswagen Golf R: in detail

-> Engine and gearbox - Four cylinders, a turbocharger and the option of either manual or dual-clutch transmissions.
+- > Engine and gearbox - Four cylinders, a turbocharger and a dual-clutch transmission.
 It's all-wheel drive too.

-> Design - Subtle but purposeful.
-Some may call it dull, but if you don't want to shout about performance than there are few better cars.
+- > Design - Subtle but purposeful.
+Some may call it dull, but if you don't want to shout about performance then there are few better cars.